wspurgin/rspec-sidekiq/README.md

 ### `be_unique`

+> [!CAUTION]
-:warning: This is intended to for Sidekiq Enterprise unique job implementation.
+> This is intended to for Sidekiq Enterprise unique job implementation.
-There is _limited_ support for Sidekiq Unique Jobs, but compatibility is not guaranteed.
+> There is _limited_ support for Sidekiq Unique Jobs, but compatibility is not
+> guaranteed.

 *Describes when a job should be unique within its queue*